 WRAP THE PORCH POST WITH TRIM

-If you haven’t noticed this tutorial is getting long, so I decided to create a whole different tutorial for how to wrap porch columns.
-So jump over to that tutorial to learn how to wrap the post then come back.
+To give you more in depth instructions, I created a different tutorial for how to wrap porch columns.
+So, jump over to that tutorial to learn how to wrap the post and then come back when you’re done.

 FINISHING THE TRIM

 At this point, I finished installing the rest of the soffit.

 I also added trim boards to the inside, 6″ for the bottom and 4″ everywhere else, like this:

 SIDE NOTE: Some of the 6″ trim was where the brick was so I could not nail into place in some areas.
 Instead, I created pockets (using my Kreg Jig K5) to attach the 6″ board to the 4″ side trim then, applied liquid nails to the 6″ board and nailed the 4″ trim into place.